 If you feel as though you haven’t achieved anything all day/ all week/ all year – whatever, stop this negativity and try looking at your day as though you are making a movie of yourself – follow yourself through your day – and acknowledge everything you have done – so the floors may be scattered with toys, the benches might be piled with junk and you have no idea what you are making for dinner – but you have engaged with your baby, fed him, cuddled him, rocked him, smelt his delicious smell, you have sat outside with your toddler, listened to his chatter, seen the world through his eyes, survived the tantrum about the toast, listened to your mother on the phone as you wiped a toddlers bottom with your other hand… maybe you even managed to have a shower among all of this – you haven’t achieved NOTHING!
 You have worked all darn day!
 So look at all of this as though you are watching a movie – and tell yourself – “I am freaking AMAZING!”

-Divide guilt into ‘piles’ – good guilt motivates; bad guilt takes you away from the present.
+Allow yourself to feel all of your feelings, even guilt, the motherly art of self flagellation.
+But instead of beating yourself up, divide guilt into ‘piles’ – good guilt motivates; bad guilt takes you away from the present.
 And if we dwell on guilt, that adds to our stress load.
-We tend to over compensate – often giving in when we should actually be setting boundaries or indulging our child when all we need to do is apologise , acknowledge what we have done that disappointed us and our child, and move on .
-Guilt can be a signal that we might need to do things differently, so instead of being overcome, try and work out what happened – why did we lose our temper, perhaps – and how could we do things differently next time?
+We tend to over compensate – often giving in when we should actually be setting boundaries or indulging our child when all we need to do is apologise , acknowledge what we have done that disappointed us and our child, and move on.
+Guilt can be a signal that we might need to do things differently, so instead of being overcome, try and work out what happened – why did we lose our temper, perhaps – what triggered us or our child?
+How could we do things differently next time?
+What support do we need right now – someone to talk to? some extra tools in our parent toolbox?